What exactly is Corporate governance? What are the guidelines for corporate governance at international level? Read further to know.

 - Ethics is at the core of corporate governance, and management must reflect accountability for their actions on the global community scale.

-- Corporate governance is a relatively new term used to describe a process, which has been practised for as long as there have been corporate entities.
-This process seeks to ensure that the business and management of corporate entities is carried on in accordance with the highest prevailing standards of ethics and efficacy upon the assumption that it is the best way to safeguard and promote the interests of all corporate stakeholders.
+- This process seeks to ensure that the business and management of corporate entities are carried on by the highest prevailing standards of ethics and efficacy upon the assumption that it is the best way to safeguard and promote the interests of all corporate stakeholders.

-A basic definition of corporate governance, which has been widely recognized, was given in a report by the committee under the chairmanship of Sir Adrian Cadbury tiled (the Cadbury Report): This definition of corporate governance has been endorsed in various other discourses on the subject, including the 1998 final report of the Committee on The Financial Aspects of Corporate Governance.
+A basic definition of corporate governance, which has been widely recognized, was given in a report by the committee under the chairmanship of Sir Adrian Cadbury (the Cadbury Report)

-Corporate governance is the system by which companies are directed and controlled.
-Boards of directors are responsible for the governance of their companies.
-The shareholders’ role in governance is to appoint the directors and the auditors and to satisfy themselves that an appropriate governance structure is in place.
-The responsibilities of the directors include setting the company’s strategic aims, providing the leadership to put them into effect, supervising the management of the business and reporting to shareholders on their stewardship.
-The Board’s actions are subject to laws, regulations and the shareholders in general meeting.
+- The responsibilities of the directors include setting the company’s strategic aims, providing the leadership to put them into effect, supervising the management of the business and reporting to shareholders on their stewardship.

-Guidelines for Corporate Governance At International Level
+Guidelines at the International Level

 - Cadbury Committee Report-The Financial Aspects of Corporate Governance (1992).